Gießen, August 2014

 Dear friends and users,

-FORTUNATELY, Microsoft’s new Word 2010 supports OpenType features now—apparently being the first software for average consumers doing so!
+Fortunately, Microsoft’s new Word 2010 supports OpenType features now — apparently being the first software for average consumers doing so!
 Sadly, the “hist” feature isn’t supported.
 However, the stylistic sets are, and thus I’ve added each a copy of Silubr’s and Pfeffer Mediæval’s “hist” feature as stylistic set “ss05”.
 Hence, instead of “hist”, stylistic set 5 can now be applied with the same effect.
 Similarly, I’ve made Pfeffer Mediæval’s small caps feature “smcp” additionally available as stylistic set “ss06”.

-Further, I’ve extended Pfeffer Mediæval—as recently supposed in the guestbook—by two new letters, i. e. upper- and lowercase “yogh” (Ȝ and ȝ).
+Further, I’ve extended Pfeffer Mediæval — as recently supposed in the guestbook — by two new letters, i. e. upper- and lowercase “yogh” (Ȝ and ȝ).

 Robert Pfeffer